Vesta: The Roman Goddess of the Home and the Hearth

 Origins of Vesta

 Even the name “Vesta” has its roots in divine power.
-The word “Vesta” springs from her Greek counterpart, “Hestia”; this reflects in their name as both sound quite similar.
+The word “Vesta” springs from her Greek counterpart, “Hestia”; this is reflected in their name as both sound quite similar.

 Interestingly, the Roman name “Vesta” can be attributed to the phrase “Vi Stando,” which stands for “standing by power.”
 This divine connection of the names to their respective phrases represented the source of societal power for both the people of Italy and Greece.
 After all, everything else might fall, but a home stands forever as long as the person in charge stands in power.